 Why the 3-2-1 rule is vital for your business

 To put it simply, we all should "hope for the best, prepare for the worst."
-The 3-2-1 Rule does just that; it helps you prepare for the worst while keeping the process simple and easy.
+The 3-2-1 Rule does just that; it helps you prepare for the worst while keeping the computer backup simple and easy.
 Take 10 seconds and think of the worst three things that could happen to your data.
 Now imagine if you followed the 3-2-1 Rule, would you be able to recover your data?
 I estimate 95% of you would say yes, and when using the revised 3-2-1-1-0 Backup Zip Code, I believe that number would jump to 99.999%.
-Having a near-100% chance to recover your critical data against endless combinations of threats that can occur daily should be enough for most to see the value in using a rule like this.
+Having a near-100% chance to recover your backups against endless combinations of threats that can occur daily should be enough for most to see the value in using a rule like this.

 How to back up Windows